Protecting Chiropractic from Bad Science and Bias

 1. Misuse of Temporal Association as Causation

-Cassidy et al. (2008) conducted the largest case-control study to date and found that patients were just as likely to see a primary care physician as a chiropractor before a VAD-related stroke, suggesting that patients were already experiencing symptoms of dissection when they sought care—not that the care caused the dissection [Cassidy JD et al., Spine, 2008].
+The article relies on a single case report of vertebral artery dissection (VAD) following neck manipulation.
+However, temporal proximity does not establish causality.
+Many case reports lack sufficient biomechanical or diagnostic evidence to support manipulation as the true etiology of the dissection.
+Cassidy et al. (2008) conducted the largest case-control study to date and found that patients were just as likely to see a primary care physician as a chiropractor before a VAD-related stroke, suggesting that patients were already experiencing symptoms of dissection when they sought care, not that the care caused the dissection [Cassidy JD et al., Spine, 2008].

 2. Reliance on Low-Level Evidence and Anecdotal Reports